Browse the Guide:

 Blacksburg to William H. Macfarland of Richmond, Virginia.
 Finding

 KENT'S STORE.
 RECORDS, 1868-1947.
 57 cu. ft.
 General mercantile store located in Fluvanna County, Virginia, and operated by James Madison Kent (1819-1883), Booker Parrish and George Henry Kent (1853-1936).
 Business records, including daybooks, journals and account ledgers, maintained by business operating under three successive names: Kent & Parrish, G. H. Kent & Co. and G. H. Kent.
 Other records include bill books; cash books; a store inventory; post office ledgers; pharmaceutical, fertilizer, livery stable, blacksmith, and mill work account ledgers; and James M. Kent estate records.
-Finding aid available in EAD on the Virginia Heritage database.
+Finding aid available online.
 Ms89-004.

 KEY FAMILY.
 PAPERS, 1815-96.
 0.1 cu. ft.
 Family of Liberty,